informatics-isi-edu/ermrest/api-doc/model/rest.md

 - `name`: whose value is the _column name_ string for the new column which must be distinct from all existing columns in the table
 - `type`: whose value is the _column type_ drawn from a limited set of supported types in ERMrest
 - `default`: whose value is an appropriate default value consistent with the _column type_ or the JSON `null` value to indicate that NULL values should be used (the default when `default` is omitted from the _column representation_)
-- `comment`: whose value is the human-readable comment string for the new column
+- `comment`: whose value is the human-readable comment string for the column
 - `annotations`: whose value is a sub-object use as a dictionary where each field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)

 On success, the response is: